Last Updated on

-Nagle’s Algorithm, is an algorithm to make TCP/IP transfer rate more efficient.
-In case you want, you can go through all technical details here.
+Nagle’s Algorithm is an algorithm to make TCP/IP transfer rate more efficient.
+In case you want, you can go through all the technical details here.
 In simpler terms, this algorithm combines small-sized data packets into a larger one.

-On the surface, this algo looks good and work proficiently in many computing areas.
+On the surface, this algorithm looks good and work proficiently in many computing areas.
 Unfortunately, online gaming isn’t one of them.

 Since Nagle’s Algo is enabled by default in Windows, you can reduce lag during online games, by disabling it.